HMoana/Book-Your-Stay/api/README.md

 ### **Overview**

-Created a hotel booking application a using MERN stack, JWT, cookies and API.
+Created a hotel booking application a using MERN stack, JWT, cookies and Context API.

 ---